jfree/orson-charts/README.md

 Orson Charts is very easy to use, and includes comprehensive Javadocs.
 Licenses can be purchased from Object Refinery Limited.
 The license permits royalty-free redistribution of the Orson Charts runtime jar file.

-There are versions of Orson Charts is also available for Android and for HTML5 (Javascript), please see our web site for details.
+There are also versions of Orson Charts available for Android and for HTML5 (Javascript), please see our web site for details.

 Evaluation Version